adamk72/adk_docusaurus/docs/pm-tools/shopping-for-a-dev-shop.md

 ---
-title: Hiring a Development Shop
+title: Shopping for a Dev Shop
 slug: /
 ---